 Ever since their tremendous third-place finish at the inaugural Rugby World Cup in 1987, it has been a case of nearly but not quite for Wales.

-Following a period of under achievement in the 1990s and 2000s, Wales reached two more semi-finals in 2011 and 2019 during the Warren Gatland era, but a place in the tournament’s showpiece match has always proved beyond them.
+Following a period of under-achievement in the 1990s and 2000s, Wales reached two more semi-finals in 2011 and 2019 during the first Warren Gatland era, but a place in the tournament’s showpiece match has always proved beyond them.

 We take a look at Wales’ RWC story.

 RWC debut: 25 May, 1987 v Ireland in Wellington